Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/getting_started.md

 ![Select "Show in explorer"]({{ "images/getting_started/mod_manager_show_in_explorer.webp"|static }})

-Now, in explorer and create a new folder named "planets".
+Now, create a new folder named "planets".
 As the name suggests, New Horizons will search the files in this folder for planets to generate.

 ## Making Your First Planet